Karl-Isac/dd2419_ws_Group5_2026/src/task_planner_py/readme.txt

 6 terminals are needed.
 Enable pixi shell in all of them.

-When you run the last command (detection) the robot will start moving directly.
+When you run the last command (detection) the robot will start moving.

+First run this
+colcon build --packages-select grumpy_navigation_py detection learning_tf2_py task_planner_py odometry

+Then run this in every terminal: source install/setup.bash

-Run commands in this order:
+Then run commands in this order:

 pixi run phidgets